pingcap/talent-plan/rust/CONTRIBUTING.md

 ## Developing a new project

-Each project provides expands the scope of the previous, and builds off of learnings from previous projects.
+Each project expands the scope of the previous, and builds off of learnings from previous projects.
 Each project lends itself to being extended by the next section's project.